-The nutrient "can also help reverse the inhibiting effect of other substances that delay iron absorption, such as phytates in certain foods,"* adds Foley.
+The nutrient "can also help reverse the inhibiting effect of other substances that delay iron absorption13, such as phytates in certain foods,"* adds Foley.
 So, for best results, Shapiro recommends consuming iron and vitamin C at the same meal.

 What else should you know.

 Overall, taking vitamin C supplements or a multi-ingredient supplement with vitamin C is considered safe for most individuals.
-People with a history of kidney stone concerns should take caution, as too much vitamin C can potentially increase oxalates and worsen or increase kidney stone issues (i.e., too much means high-dose vitamin C above the tolerated upper limit of 2,000 milligrams).
+People with a history of kidney stone concerns should take caution, as too much vitamin C can potentially increase oxalates and worsen or increase kidney stone issues14 (i.e., too much means high-dose vitamin C above the tolerated upper limit of 2,000 milligrams).

 As always, individuals with key health concerns should check with their healthcare provider before starting any new supplement regimen.